abrown2002/Basic_Arduino/README.md

 ### Reflection
-I don't have the finite down yet but I'll get some help to finish it.
+The wiring was confusing at first but now I am slowly getting back into the hang of it.

 ---